 This report shows the step times for our standard Saturn 5B configuration, with 30K and 60K tunings.

-This report discusses various aspects of performing triangle-wave scanning with a 5mm beam at scan angles ranging from 40 to 60 degrees, specifically for imaging applications that require constant velocity during the scan.
+This report discusses various aspects of performing sine-wave and triangle-wave scanning with a 5mm beam at scan angles up to 40 degrees and frequencies up to 1kHz, specifically for imaging applications.

 This report shows how 6mm-7mm beams can be scanned at various angles and frequencies while providing respectable fly-back times and also while remaining cool.

 This report shows how 8mm beams can be scanned with a sawtooth waveform at several scan angles and high frequency with minimal heating of the scanner and servo driver.

 This report shows how 8mm beams can be scanned with triangle- and sawtooth-waveforms at 20-degrees optical peak-to-peak.
 Electrical power required and heat generated are all easily managed.

 This report shows how 8mm-9mm beams can be scanned at various angles and frequencies, providing similar performance to our system with smaller apertures.